iotaap/flutter-helper/README.md

 # flutter-helper
-Flutter helper for IoTaaP cloud and MQTT
+Flutter helper for IoTaaP cloud and MQTT(S)